Draft for public comment · v0.2 · April 2026

 Consensus Miami — live demo

 Live AIS-1 bond issuance at EasyA × CoinDesk Consensus 2026, Miami.
-Contract running on Base testnet.
-Hedera HCS canonical log integration demonstrated live.

 MAY 5–7